Deuteronomy

 Application

 This tithe is very much like our church tithe.
 We give ten percent of our earnings (and of our gifts - the Levites had to give from what they received rather than earned).
-This largely goes to the care for full-time church workers such as pastors, teachers, missionaries, church planters and evangelists which are comparable to the Levites.
+This largely concerns the care for full-time church workers, such as pastors, teachers, missionaries, church planters, and evangelists, who are comparable to the Levites.

 The New Testament does not speak about tithes as the Old Testament.
 We understand that what we do from our heart in gratefulness always should excel that which is done from law (the outward), especially when we see what God has given to us.

-In the New Testament there is the exhortation to care for those who teach.
-We understand this to mean those who serve, probably in full-time, but also in part-time.
+In the New Testament, there is the exhortation to care for those who teach.
+We understand this to mean those who serve, whether full-time or part-time.

 "Let the elders who rule well be considered worthy of double honor, especially those who work hard at preaching and teaching.
 For the Scripture says, "You shall not muzzle the ox while he is threshing," and "The laborer is worthy of his wages" (1 Timothy 5:17-18).